Status and power at meetings

 The dark side of stories at events

 Some stories have a dark side.
-Hans Bleiker tells a story about a group of scientists who spent several years carefully researching how to maintain the health of a deer herd, and determined that some minor changes in state hunting regulations would be very effective.
+Hans Bleiker tells a story about a group of scientists who spent several years carefully researching how to maintain the health of a deer herd.
+They determined that some minor changes in state hunting regulations would be very effective.
 At a public hearing, their entire case was undermined in 15 minutes by the testimony of a guy who loudly protested that his great-grandfather had helped his father shoot his first deer, his father had gone with him to shoot his first deer, and he’d be damned if some bunch of scientists were going to stop him help his son to shoot his first deer.

 It’s been hard to miss the deluge of books and articles pointing out (correctly) that presenters who tell relevant, well-told stories have far more impact on listeners than those who recite a litany of facts.
 It’s not surprising that the most popular and highly paid professional speakers are those with a vivid story to tell — one that often follows some variant of the hero’s journey

 Stories have great power to change our minds.
 They can do wonderful things.
-Challenge our ingrained beliefs, make us aware of injustice, inspire us to be better human beings, and motivate us to act for the greater good.
+Challenge our ingrained beliefs.
+Make us aware of injustice.
+Inspire us to be better human beings, and motivate us to act for the greater good.

 Examples abound